immuta/homework/apps/README.md

             <td>INT-1001</td>
             <td>Rate-limited HTTP requests</td>
             <td>
-                I got word from the security team that we are
-                <b>not allowed</b> to have our Node.js backend reach the internet.
-                I've initially stubbed out the Node.js backend so that it hit the API directly.<br/>Unfortunately, we have to go through a proxy instead of the API.<br/><br/>The main constraint of the proxy is that it has a request rate limit of <b>50 requests per second</b>.
+                We have to make our requests to the API that's part of this project.<br/><br/>The main constraint of the API is that it has a request rate limit of <b>50 requests per second</b>.
             </td>
             <td>High</td>
         </tr>